dasarpai/old.dasarpai.github.io/_dsblog/2023-08-21-Comprehensive-Glossary-of-LLM.md

 ### Top-5 error rate:
 The percentage of images for which the correct class is not in the top 5 predictions.
 It is typically used in image classification tasks.

-### Hit@k:
-The percentage of images for which the correct class is in the top k predictions.
-It is also used in image classification tasks.

 ## Loss function:
 A function that measures the error between the predicted and actual values.
 It is used to train the deep learning model.